EduardoV06/NearDup/README.md

 > - The `-o/--output` option lets you choose to print the results or save them (as `.npz` or `.pickle`).

 ## Usage Details
-NearDup’s CLI automatically determines the comparison mode:
+Perceive's CLI automatically determines the comparison mode:
 - **Two image files (-f):** Compares the images directly.
 - **One image file (-f) and one folder (-d):** Compares the image against all images in the folder.
 - **Two folders (-d):** Computes a similarity matrix between images in both folders.